-This course is designed for persons interested in any of the sciences, including engineering, pre-medical and pre-dental majors.
-This is the first part of a two-semester inorganic chemistry sequence.
-This course includes lab experiments and lecture topics that cover the following concepts: atomic structure, chemical and physical characteristics of compounds, chemical bonding, types of chemical reactions, and the relationship between the periodic table and the properties of elements.
+This course is designed for persons interested in any of the sciences, including engineering, pre-medical and pre-dental.
+This is the first of a two semester inorganic chemistry sequence.
+This course includes lab experiments and lecture topics that cover the following concepts: atomic structure; chemical and physical characteristics of compounds; chemical bonding; types of chemical reactions; quantities in chemical reactions; the relationship between the periodic table and the properties of elements.